 Did you know the terms “fracture” and “break” mean the same thing?
 A fracture is a break in any bone in the body, and there are many different types of fractures.
-If you suspect your child has a fractured or broken bone, it is important to see a pediatric orthopedic physician soon after the injury.
+If you suspect your child has a fractured or broken bone, it is important to see a pediatric orthopedic physician as soon as possible after the injury.
 It’s not a good idea to wait until the child grows to correct the fracture as a small surgery might turn into a big one.

 It’s no surprise that sports injuries are among the most common pediatric orthopedic injuries.
 But how do those accidents most often happen?

-How Can I Tell if My Child Has a Broken Bone?
+How Can I Tell If My Child Has A Broken Bone?